We've reached peak "stuff."

 A hybrid recommendation system combines the strengths of collaborative filtering with content-based filtering.
 But it also overcomes the limitations of each approach.
 This makes hybrid systems more accurate than single-method systems.

 Hybrid systems also recommend a broader range of items than single-method systems.
+This can lead to higher user engagement as customers are more likely to find products that interest them.
 For example, a hybrid system that uses collaborative filtering can recommend popular products.
 While a system that uses content-based filtering can recommend similar or complementary products.

 In addition, combing these two methods across your web pages creates more opportunities to upsell and cross-sell.
 You can recommend popular products that also complement the user’s purchase.